Things to do in New Orleans with Teens- or Anyone!

 514 Chartres St

 The Stabler-Leadbeater Apothecary Museum in Alexandria, Virginia, is one of the most interesting museums I have ever visited.
 Read more about that museum.
 If you aren’t planning on getting to Alexandria soon, be sure to check this one out.
-They not only share what pharmacies were like when they started but make a lot of sense out of the current state of drug culture in the US.
+They not only share what pharmacies were like when they started but also make a lot of sense out of the current state of drug culture in the US.

 New Orleans Historic Voodoo Museum